 Jonathan Amoona is an associate in Winston and Strawn’s New York office.
-He specializes in sports law, entertainment law, antitrust law, and labor law.
+He concentrates his practice in sports, entertainment, antitrust, and labor law matters.
 Mr. Amoona regularly represents the National Football League Players Association, the National Basketball Players Association, professional athletes, sports agents and agencies, coaches, and a variety of other clients in the sports industry.